SAP-samples/teched2022-DA261/exercises/multi-environment/ex1/README.md

 # Appendix 1 - Multi-Environment SAP HANA Cloud Tools

 This appendix will introduce the multi-environment tools which are available as of QRC 3 in the SAP BTP free tier and production environments but not in trial.
-Until now, the tooling (SAP HANA cockpit, SAP HANA database explorer, and SAP HANA Cloud Central) have been accessing SAP HANA Cloud through Cloud Foundry.
+Until now, the tooling (SAP HANA cockpit, SAP HANA database explorer, and SAP HANA Cloud Central) have been running in and accessing SAP HANA Cloud through Cloud Foundry.
 The SAP BTP provides support for multiple environments such as Cloud Foundry and Kyma.
 With the multi-environment tooling, it is no longer necessary to have a Cloud Foundry environment.
 This is explained in more detail at [SAP HANA Cloud goes "multi-environment": Part 1- feature overview](https://blogs.sap.com/2022/09/21/sap-hana-cloud-goes-multi-environment-part-1-feature-overview/).

 ## Exercise 1.1 Introducing and Setting up the Multi-Environment Tooling